Alcidespb24/RAG/output.md

 (c) When a subpoena is served by a respondent on a particular employee or official or particular office of HHS, the Secretary may comply by designating any knowledgeable HHS representative to appear and testify.

-(a) The parties must exchange witness lists, copies of prior written statements of proposed witnesses, and copies of proposed hearing exhibits, prejudice to the objecting party.

-(i) If the ALJ finds that there is no substantial prejudice, the evidence may be admitted.

 (d) A party seeking a subpoena must file a written motion not less than 30 days before the date fixed for the hearing, unless otherwise allowed by the ALJ.

 HIPAA Administrative Simplification Regulation Text